A lot or a little?

 Families can talk about why filmmakers felt it necessary to be so explicit in their depictions of the crimes against Lisbeth Salander?
 Did it heighten your appreciation and respect for the character?

 Sometimes there's a fine line between a horror film and a thriller.
-Did this movie cross that line?
+Did The Girl with the Dragon Tattoo (2009) cross that line?
 If it was enjoyable for you, what emotions did it evoke?

-Lisbeth Sis a unique character.
+Lisbeth Salander is a unique character.
 What is an anti-hero?
 What other unlikely heroes or heroines do you remember from films you've seen?

 - In theaters: February 27, 2009